01About me

 Germany: Cards1996-2015

-(about) 14 yellow cards, 1 red card (in 2004?)
+about 14 yellow cards, 1 red card (2004)

-FC POHU/SiPa2023
+FC POHU/SiPa2023-2024

-6 football games, 2 assists; 7 futsal games, 1 goal
+2023: 6 games, 2 assists + 7 futsal games, 1 goal; 2024: 3 games

-FC POHU/Old men2023
+FC POHU/Old men2023-2024

-3 games for 40+ team, 4 games for 45+ team
+2023: 3 games for 40+ team, 4 games for 45+ team; 2024: 3 games, 1 yellow card for 45+ team

 FC Santa Claus 7v72022